Stories of Inspiration, Innovation & Collaboration

 Published May 17, 2017

-With the Academy ringing in its 200th year, we invited Members to join in the celebration by sharing their memories of Academy inspiration, innovation and collaboration.
+As we enter our Third Century, we invited Members to join in the celebration by sharing their memories of Academy inspiration, innovation and collaboration.
 Read on to hear from individual Academy Members, in their own words, about their experience being part of the World’s Smartest Network®!

 Günther Witzany, PhD (Telos-Philosophische Praxis; Bürmoos, Austria)